Scripture: I Kings 1-3, I Chronicles 29 and 2 Chronicles 1

 Guiding Question: Why does turning to God for direction give us the best opportunity to make a good decision?

-Materials: Pencils, 1 green, red, and yellow circle (per student)
+Materials: Pencils, one green, red, and yellow circle (per student)

 Procedure: Review the story of Solomon from the scriptures above.
 Remind them that Solomon asked God for wisdom instead of wealth, power, or a long life.
 This was because He knew that wisdom from God was most important for his life.
 Because Solomon asked for wisdom, God gave it to him and also blessed him with wealth, power, and a long life.